Travel Program - FAQ's

 A: Costs vary by age level.
 Please review the information provided under Parent Resources.
+(Available after 4/1.)

 Q: What if we are not available for one or more days of tryouts?

 A: Contact email@example.com for co-ed travel scheduling and firstname.lastname@example.org for girls travel scheduling.
 All players must tryout, however we reserve the right to leave spots open and hold a supplemental tryout at a later date.
 These will be open to the public and posted on our website.
-If you are unable to make the second day of tryouts, please remind the person at check-in on Saturday.
+If you are unable to make any day of tryouts, please remind the person at check-in on Saturday.